310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 <th>(Erm, it means “hell” in English.)</th>

-<th>(Or it can mean the “deep”— How do I read this kanji again?
+<th>(It also means the “deep”— How do I read this kanji again?
 Umm, I believe I saw it in one of my books, and struggled with it even then, so I had to look it up on the dictionary as well…?)</th>

 <th>(Ah, that’s right!
 “Abyss”! <em>Abisu</em> means the “deep abyss”!)</th>[^8]